shinyay/cloud-native-spring-in-action-with-kotlin/README.md

 - Chapter09: The API gateway pattern and how to build edge services with Spring Cloud Gateway
 - Chapter10: Event-driven architectures
 - Chapter11: Security
+- Chapter12: How to use OAuth2 and Spring Security

 ## Demo